shweta-tripathi-r3/contract-upgrades/README.md

 ## Upgrade Scenario
 *Step1*
-Drain nodes - `setFlowsDrainingModeEnabled enabled: true` and do `graceful shutdown`.
+Drain nodes - `run setFlowsDrainingModeEnabled enabled: true` and do graceful shutdown `run gracefulShutdown`.
 Upgrade flows and contracts to version 2 for all nodes.
 Upgrade can be done by using the below script, which would copy workflows-v2.jar to cordapps directory of the 3 nodes.